haw230/a-search-of-hogwarts/myblog/_posts/2022-10-05-potter-search-update.markdown

 ---

-**What is Potter Search?**

-Potter Search (https://potter-search.com/) is a website that lets you search through the text of all 7 Harry Potter books.

-**The New Update**

 You can share your searches now!

 For example, https://www.potter-search.com/?search=harry%27s+face will take you to Potter Search and automatically search "Harry's face."